fahadsultan/potpourri/_sources/latex.md

 `\usepackage{graphicx}`

-is an example of loading an external package (here, [`graphicx`](https://ctan.org/pkg/graphicx?lang=en)) to extend LATEX’s capabilities, enabling it to import external graphics files.
-LATEX packages are discussed in the section Finding and using LATEX packages.
+is an example of loading an external package (here, [`graphicx`](https://ctan.org/pkg/graphicx?lang=en)) to extend LaTeX’s capabilities, enabling it to import external graphics files.
+LaTeX packages are discussed in the section Finding and using LaTeX packages.

 ## Title, Author and Date